 Graduate Health Sciences Fellowship

 Fellows graduate in one year with a Master of Science degree.
-The fellowship offers a reduced rate of graduate tuition.
-To complete the program in one year, fellows must complete eight required courses (32 credits) within one academic year.
+The fellowship offers a reduced rate of graduate tuition, ranging from 30 - 50 percent savings.
+To complete the program in one year, fellows must complete 32 credits within one academic year.

 Career Opportunities with the Master of Science in Exercise and Sport Science